jmzkChain/jmzk/docs/API-References.md

 ["cookie-t1", "cookie-t2", "cookie-t3"]
 ```

-## POST /v1/evt/get_my_domains
+## POST /v1/history/get_domains
-This API is special for wallet application and mongo_db_plugin is needed to be enabled.
+Provide all the public keys its has and this API will response with all the domains that account issue.
-The wallet should use the account's private keys to sign sha256('everiWallet') and this API will response with all the domains that account issue.
+> This API is only available when MONGO_DB_SUPPORT is ON.

 Request:
 ```
 {
-    "signatures":["SIG_K1_KAgh7zpYtSb1T53odh2xJtcCAXkTRS3qZ3Dj8DvPyx17AsEqxz79tSwKTjRzQbqiQvLyjQayXeLwT2nThkL6RUj9vBGtvo"]
+    "keys":["EVT6MRyAjQq8ud7hVNYcfnVPJqcVpscN5So8BhtHuGYqET5GDW5CV"]
 }
 ```
 Response: